Policies and Financial Information

 Document destruction will be suspended immediately upon any indication of an official investigation or when a lawsuit is filed or appears imminent.
 Destruction will be reinstated upon the conclusion of the investigation/lawsuit.

 Failure on the part of employees of AICF to follow this policy can result in possible civil and criminal sanctions against AICF and its employees and possible disciplinary action against responsible individuals.
 The Director of Finance and the Finance Committee of the Board will periodically review these procedures with legal counsel and AICF’s certified public accounting firm to ensure that it is in compliance with new or revised regulations.

-The compensation of the U.S. and Israel Executive Directors of AICF is subject to annual review prior to and during the organization’s yearly Budget Meeting.
-Each Executive Director undergoes an annual formal review with the Board President.
+The compensation of the Chief Executive Officer of AICF is subject to annual review prior to and during the organization’s yearly Budget Meeting.
+The CEO undergoes an annual formal review with the Board President.
 Compensation is in line with that of executive leaders of comparable organizations.